Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: The proof of Theorem

-A typical example of non-matching triangulations is that where $ F $ is a `square' $ [v_1,v_2,v_3,v_4] $ that is cut into two triangles using either diagonal, resulting in the triangulations $ [v_1,v_2,v_4] + [v_2,v_3,v_4] $ for~$ [F] $ and $ [v_1,v_2,v_3] + [v_1,v_3,v_4] $ for~$ [F^\dagger] $.
+A typical example of non-matching triangulations is that of a `square' $ F = [v_1,v_2,v_3,v_4] $ that is cut into two triangles using either diagonal, resulting in the triangulations $ [v_1,v_2,v_4] + [v_2,v_3,v_4] $ and $ [v_1,v_2,v_3] + [v_1,v_3,v_4] $.
 But the boundary of the orientated tetrahedron $ [v_1,v_2,v_3,v_4] $ gives exactly the former minus the latter.
-It is easy to see (e.g., by induction on the number of vertices of $ F $) that by using boundaries of such tetrahedra we can change any triangulation of $ [F] $ into any other with the same orientation.
-Because the tetrahedra are contained in the faces, they have no volume, and the cross ratios of the four cusps is in $ \Q^\flat $.
-We refer to them as `flat tetrahedra', and if $ [\D_F^1] $ and $ \D_F^2 $ are two triangulations (with the same orientation) of an orientated face $ [F] $, we shall write
+Using induction on the number of vertices of a face $ F $ it is easily seen that any two triangulations of $ [F] $ with the same orientation differ by the boundary of a formal sum of tetrahedra contained in $ F $.
+Such tetrahedra have no volume, and the cross-ratio of its four cusps is in $ \Q^\flat $.
+We refer to them as `flat tetrahedra', and if $ [\D_F^1] $ and $ [\D_F^2] $ are two triangulations (with the same orientation) of an orientated face~$ [F] $, we shall write

 if $ [\D_F^1] - [\D_F^2] $ is the boundary of a formal sum of such flat tetrahedra.

 In particular, if $ [\D_F] $ and $ [\D_{F^\dagger}] $ are any triangulations of the faces $ [F] $ and $ [F^\dagger] $ (so with opposite orientation), then $ [\D_F] + [\D_{F^\dagger}] \equiv 0 $ mod. \ftt.